Is blogging dead?

 So, why is blogging still relevant in 2022?

-Blogging hasn’t died — it’s simply evolved into something bigger than itself.
+Blogging isn’t dead — it has simply evolved into something bigger than itself.

-It’s part of a bigger picture, one called content marketing.
-(This is what has replaced “blogging” in a figurative, more descriptive sense, while the act of blogging remains much the same.)
+It’s part of a larger picture, one called content marketing.
+(This is what has replaced the “blogging” of yesteryear.)

 Source: Demand Metric